compose-spec/compose-spec/05-services.md

 ### read_only

-`read_only` configures service container to be created with a read-only filesystem.
+`read_only` configures the service container to be created with a read-only filesystem.

 ### restart

-`restart` defines the policy that the platform will apply on container termination.
+`restart` defines the policy that the platform applies on container termination.

 - `no`: The default restart policy.
 Does not restart the container under any circumstances.
 - `always`: The policy always restarts the container until its removal.